SQLite Index

 SQLite DROP INDEX statement

-To remove an index from a database, you use the DROP INDEX statement as follows:
+To remove an index from a database, you use the DROP INDEX statement:

 DROP INDEX [IF EXISTS] index_name;Code language: SQL (Structured Query Language) (sql)

-In this syntax, you specify the name of the index that you want to drop after the DROP INDEX keywords.
-The IF EXISTS option removes an index only if it exists.
+In this syntax, specify the index name you want to remove after the DROP INDEX keywords.
+The IF EXISTS option deletes the index only if it exists.

 For example, you use the following statement to remove the idx_contacts_name index: